moritzebeling/tobiasbierler/README.md

 }
 ```

+## Media
 All images will be thumbnailed to a `temporary` directory, that can be removed any time to rebuild all thumbs, which will take up to a minute.
+The image sizes are `600`, `1200`, `2000` px wide.

 ## Deployment